-Dispose of properly
+Dispose of Properly

 - Use up products completely.
-Donate leftover paint and other products to a local service organization.
-Take used motor oil to a recycling. - used motor oil to a recycling center.
-Call (800) 452-1942 to find a participating service station near your home. - Never pour harmful chemicals down the drain or on the ground.
+Take unused paint to drop off locations (see PaintCare.org).
+Take used motor oil to a recycling centercall (800) 452-1942 to find a participating service station near you. - Never pour harmful chemicals down the drain or on the ground.
 Find out how and where your town collects household hazardous waste.